puppetlabs/puppetlabs-sqlserver/README.md

 * **instance_name**

   The name of the instance to find the login you are setting properties on.
-  By default this parameter will use the default instance only.
+  By default, this parameter only uses the default instance.
-  Named instances can be referred to by either the short name of the instance, or by `<COMPUTERNAME>\<INSTANCE_NAME>`.
+  Refer to named instances by either the short name of the instance, or by `<COMPUTERNAME>\<INSTANCE_NAME>`.
   Specifying an instance name will access only that instance.
 To affect a login on more than one instance, specify all of the required instance names as an array of values.
   Pass the values `.`, `MSSQLSERVER`, or the node name to query only the default instance.